signalkuppe/bootcomplete/README.md

 * Zero configuration setup for basic usage
 * Highlighted keyword in suggestions
 * Configurable label for suggestions
-* Close with esc key or blur
+* Close with esc key, blur or tab
 * Selection with enter key or click
 * No results message
 * UI indication during search